Bachelor of Engineering (Add-On Degree) in Manufacturing Engineering - SPRINGBOARD+Apply on www.springboardcourses.ie

 - Quality, 10 credits

-On completion of the programme, the graduate will have the ability to:
+On completion of the course, the graduate will have the ability to:

 1. Develop innovative solutions to routine technical problems related to manufacturing environments through the application of engineering principles,